HVKHVK/Servator-Miliarium_Codes/README.md

 # Servator-Miliarium_Codes
-Codes of Miliarium devices from Servator project.
+This repo contains only the codes of Miliarium devices from Servator project.
+Hardware and design documents of Miliarium devices located on seperate repos.